0xSh4dy/shades/README.md

-## Shades: a blazing fast programming languages, with the compiler written in Rust.
+## Shades: a blazing fast programming language, with the compiler written in Rust.